Douglas MacArthur: China enters the war

 On 25 November 1950, Walker's Eighth Army was attacked by the Chinese Army and soon the UN forces were in retreat.
-MacArthur provided the chief of staff, General J. Lawton Collins, with a series of nine successive withdrawal lines.
-On 23 December, Walker was killed when his jeep collided with a truck, and was replaced by Lieutenant General Matthew Ridgway, whom MacArthur had selected in case of such an eventuality.
+MacArthur provided US Army chief of staff General J. Lawton Collins with a series of nine successive withdrawal lines.
+On 23 December, Walker was killed when his jeep collided with a truck and was replaced by Lieutenant General Matthew Ridgway, whom MacArthur had selected in case of such an eventuality.
 Ridgway noted that MacArthur's "prestige, which had gained an extraordinary luster after Inchon, was badly tarnished.
 His credibility suffered in the unforeseen outcome of the November offensive ..."

 Collins discussed the possible use of nuclear weapons in Korea with MacArthur in December, and later asked him for a list of targets in the Soviet Union in case it entered the war.
-MacArthur testified before the Congress in 1951 that he had never recommended the use of nuclear weapons.
-He did at one point consider a plan to cut off North Korea with radioactive poisons; he did not recommend it at the time, although he later broached the matter with Eisenhower, then president-elect, in 1952.
-In 1954, in an interview published after his death, he stated he had wanted to drop atomic bombs on enemy bases, but in 1960, he challenged a statement by Truman that he had advocated using atomic bombs.
+MacArthur testified before Congress in 1951 that he had never recommended the use of nuclear weapons, and considered but did not recommend a plan to cut off North Korea with radioactive poisons, although he broached the latter with Eisenhower, then president-elect, in 1952.
+In 1954, in an interview published after his death, he stated he had wanted to drop atomic bombs on enemy bases, explaining that "I would have dropped between 30 and 50 atomic bombs on his air bases and other depots strung across the neck of Manchuria from just across the Yalu River from Antung (northwestern tip of Korea) to the neighborhood of Hunchun (just north of the northeastern tip of Korea near the border of the U.S.S.R.)".
+In 1960, he challenged a statement by Truman that he had advocated using atomic bombs.
 Truman issued a retraction, stating that he had no evidence of the claim; it was merely his personal opinion.
+In January 1951, MacArthur refused to entertain proposals for the forward deployment of nuclear weapons to cover a UN retreat in Korea as proposed by Truman.

 In April 1951, the Joint Chiefs of Staff drafted orders for MacArthur authorizing nuclear attacks on Manchuria and the Shandong Peninsula if the Chinese launched airstrikes originating from there against his forces.
 The next day Truman met with the chairman of the United States Atomic Energy Commission, Gordon Dean, and arranged for the transfer of nine Mark 4 nuclear bombs to military control.
 Dean was apprehensive about delegating the decision on how they should be used to MacArthur, who lacked expert technical knowledge of the weapons and their effects.
 The Joint Chiefs were not entirely comfortable about giving them to MacArthur either, for fear that he might prematurely carry out his orders.
 Instead, they decided that the nuclear strike force would report to the Strategic Air Command.